|Human Resources Intranet / Safe Environment

 ), and parishes are encouraged to make other parent materials available to families.
 Families are encouraged to review the scripts of the diocesan DVDs.
 A parent meeting plan and a parent-child session plan are included in the Safe Environment curriculum materials (available from our “resources” section below) if a parish or cluster wishes to enhance their interaction with parents.

 Office of Safe Environment and Catholic Formation Curriculum, Diocese of Albany (2014 Revision) contains a general overview of the training program and requirements for parish implementation, lesson plans, strategies for implementation at the parish level, resources and appendix.

 Faith Formation Programs - Registered Sex Offender Guidelines

 Albany Diocesan School Board Policy Regarding Sex Offenders

 Checklist for Parish Charter Compliance

-Poster: Responding to Allegations of Abuse
+Poster: How to Report Sexual Abuse

-Brochure: Working Together to Prevent Child Sexual Abuse English
+Brochure: Working Together to Prevent Child Sexual Abuse